python-trio/flake8-async/docs/usage.rst

 If inside a git repository, running without arguments will run it against all ``*.py`` files in the repository.

+Note that this does not currently support reading config files, and does not respect ``# noqa`` comments.

 .. code-block:: sh

    pip install flake8-async